 If you have received a message tag on your bin recently then you are likely to be one of those having a change to your waste collections.

-Our waste contractor, Biffa, is sending letters to affected households with specific information about how their collection days will change.
+Our waste contractor, Biffa, has also sent letters to affected households with specific information about how their collection days will change.

-We will be updating this web page to allow all residents to look up their address and check whether they are affected and if so, what their changes are.
+You can look up your address below to check whether you are affected and if so, what the changes are.

 Some households will have a different bin day, some households will have a week change* ie rubbish and recycling cycle will swap (but their collection day will remain the same) and/or a different bin day

-*People with week changes will be sent new calendars.
+*People with week changes have been sent new calendars.

 Why are the collection days changing?